clojurewerkz/cassaforte/README.md

  * Be well maintained.
  * Be well documented.
  * Be well tested.
- * Target Clojure 1.3.0 and later from the ground up.
+ * Target Cassandra 1.2 and Clojure 1.4 and later from the ground up.
  * Integrate with libraries like clojure.data.json and Joda Time.
  * Support URI connections to be friendly to Heroku and other PaaS providers.

 ## Project Maturity

-Cassaforte is *very young*.
-We put it out there mostly to gather feedback from our friends who use Cassandra and to have CI on travis-ci.org.
+Cassaforte is *young and incomplete*.
 It almost certainly is not useable enough for anyone but the author.
 When Cassaforte matures, we will update this section.